Trahloc/midi-qol/README.md

 ## Monks Token Bar
 Midi-qol can use Monk's Token Bar to roll saves. **Update** adv/dis advantage for magic resistance/concentration now work with MTB.

-## Dfreds Quality of Life
-Midi supports the foundry template targeting, DF Qol has support for rules as written template targeting behaviour.
-There is an option in midi's AoE auto target to use DF QoL's template targeting, which disables midi's internal template targeting.
-You should only enable one sort of template targeting since mid/df-qol will fight over who gets to do the targeting which will lead to confusing results.

-As of version 1.6.0, DF QoL does not seem to have a wall blocking option, so if that is important you'll need to use midi's targeting or another module that supports both.

 ## Convenient Effects
 Midi supports the application of Convenient Effects spell/item effects (configuration setting - Apply Convenient Effects) and matches those by name.
 For example, if you cast the spell Bless midi will see if there is a convenient effect "Bless" and apply it to any targets that were hit by the spell.